-The Court is of the view that there is an ongoing process for identifying, evaluating and managing the University's significant risks that has been in place for the year ended 31 July 2004 and up to the date of approval of the annual report and Financial Statements.
+The Court is of the view that there is an ongoing process for identifying, evaluating and managing the University's significant risks that has been in place for the year ended 31 July 2005 and up to the date of approval of the annual report and Financial Statements.
 This process is regularly reviewed by the Court and accords with the internal control guidance for Directors on the Combined Code as amended by the British Universities Finance Directors Group.

 The University Court comprises lay and academic persons appointed in terms of the University of Paisley (Scotland) Order in Council 1993.
 The majority of members are non-executive.
 The roles of Chairman and Vice Chairman of the Court are separated from the role of the University's Chief Executive, the Principal and Vice Chancellor.
-The matters specially reserved to the Court for decision are set out in the University of Paisley (Scotland) Order in Council 1993, by the detailed regulation of Court and under the Financial Memorandum with the Scottish Higher Education Funding Council.
-The Court holds to itself the responsibilities for the ongoing strategic direction of the University, approval of major developments, Health and Safety, and the receipt of regular reports from Officers of the University on the day-to-day operations of its business.
+The matters specially reserved to the Court for decision are set out in the University of Paisley (Scotland) Order in Council 1993, by the detailed regulation of Court and under the Financial Memorandum with the Scottish Higher Education Funding Council (Scottish Funding Council with effect from 3rd October 2005).
+The Court holds to itself the responsibilities for the ongoing strategic direction of the University, approval of major developments, Health and Safety, and the monitoring of progress against Strategic Plan Targets.

-The University Court is required to meet at least four times per year and has met four times in the year to 31 July 2004.
+The University Court is required to meet at least four times per year and has met four times in the year to 31 July 2005.
 Court has several committees, including a Policy and Resources Committee, covering finance, general policy, human resources and estates issues, a Student Affairs Committee, a Nominations Committee, a Remuneration Committee and an Audit Committee.
 All of these Committees have remits and memberships formally constituted by resolutions of Court.
 All Court Committees have lay members of Court as the majority memberships.